jpeinelt/jpeinelt/README.md

 ## 🛸 Available for hire

-⚡ I’m the co-founder of [Coding Friends UG](https://coding-friends.com), a development studio for Mac and iOS apps.
+⚡ I’m a co-founder of [Coding Friends UG](https://coding-friends.com), a development studio for Mac and iOS apps.

 ## 👾 Pastime